 They can deploy late or when they are not supposed to, they can not deploy at all, only one might deploy and the other not.

 Airbags, when they open do so at great speed and with great force.

 Some of the common injuries resulting from airbags include:

-Whether you may be able to claim compensation for an injury of this type depends on multiple factors, including the circumstances of the injury, whether there was another vehicle / driver involved, whether a driver was at fault, and whether the airbag itself was faulty or in good working condition prior to the incident.
+Whether you may be able to claim compensation for an injury of this type depends on multiple factors, including the circumstances of the injury, whether there was another vehicle / driver involved in a car accident, whether a driver was at fault, and whether the airbag itself was faulty or in good working condition prior to the incident.

-You may have seen or heard about the Takata airbag recall in recent news.
+You may have seen or heard about the Takata airbag recall in the news.

 The statistics are significant.
 According to Takata’s website, there have been 24 reported deaths and 300 reported injuries worldwide from faulty airbags.

 In Australia, the toll so far is one death and one serious injury in relation to Takata faulty airbags.
 Takata is responsible for the supply of a significant proportion of airbags in Australia’s vehicles.

 The Australian government has made it compulsory for all faulty Takata airbags to be replaced by 31 December 2020.